TrustworthyComputing/csaw_esc_2023/deliverables.md

 to be in-person**
 during the live finals that take place on November 8-11.
 Teams should bring their printed poster to the finals.

 The report, powerpoint and poster presentations should include a description of your setup and tools that you used, a brief overview of the challenges and a detailed account of how you solved the challenges.
-Where relevant, please provide the number of queries and neural network accuracy for your attacks and mitigations.
-The report is expected to provide details an all challenges.
+The report is expected to provide details an all challenges, including the challenge flags and sample inputs used to get the flag.
 The powerpoint and poster can focus on a subset of challenges that best show your ingeinuity.
+All materials must be in English.

 A description of grading criteria can be found [here](https://github.com/TrustworthyComputing/csaw_esc_2023/blob/main/Challenge_Description.md#competition-phase-evaluation-and-grading-policies).